goauthentik/authentik/website/integrations/services/opnsense/index.md

 ![](./opnsense2.png)

 ### Step 7
-You can now either import user(s) or syncronise from Authentik LDAP.
+You can now either import users, or synchronize from Authentik LDAP.
 See https://docs.opnsense.org/manual/how-tos/user-ldap.html for more.

 ## Notes